-Thus, Coke's annual dividend, 24 years later, now equals 50% of his total purchase price.
-Each year, he's earning 50% of that investment – whether the stock goes up or down.
+Thus, Coke's annual dividend, 32 years later, now equals 80% of his total purchase price.
+Each year, he's earning 80% of that investment – whether the stock goes up, or down.

-In his 1993 shareholder letter, Buffett wrote about his Coke investment and his approach – buying stable companies with the intention of holding them forever so their compounding returns would make a fortune.
+In his 1993 letter, Buffett wrote about his Coke investment and his approach – buying stable, capital-efficient companies with the intention of holding them forever so their compounding returns would make a fortune...

 In short, the secret to Buffett's approach is buying companies that produce huge returns on tangible assets without large annual capital expenditures.
 He calls this attribute "economic goodwill."
 I call it "capital efficiency."

-Those, my friend, are exactly the kind of companies you want to own.
+Those, my friend, are exactly the kinds of companies you want to own.